 Upon completion of this learning path, you will be able to:

-This is for the beginning Kubernetes developer.
-However, you will will need a basic understanding of Linux, YAML, and command lines.
+This learning path is for the beginning Kubernetes developer.
+However, you do need a basic understanding of Linux, YAML, and command lines.

 The skill level of this learning path is for a beginner.

 It will take you approximately 13 hours to complete this entire learning path.

 The following items make up this learning path: